dstroud/dreamsequence_dev/README.md

 ### Changelog:

 2024-03-31

-- Fixed auto playback on .pset load
+- Events now include NB voice parameters with categories for each voice.
+WARNING: if a pset is loaded that includes events for a disabled NB voice mod, those events will be deleted.

-- Event verification on .pset load (missing params for disabled NB voices will be deleted!)
+- Event verification on .pset load (will notify of missing params)

 - Event increment/wander ops will respect controlspec/taper mapping

 - Fixed issue with event not loading correctly in events menu after .pset load

+- Fixed lattice pulsing and on .pset load which could produce unwanted sounds

 2024-03-20